Your browser is not supported or outdated so some features of the site might not be available.

 0.108

-While there isn't distortion present at normal listening volumes, there's a large peak in the right driver's bass range at high volumes.
+There's a large peak in the right driver's bass range at moderate volumes.
 It's audible with real-life content, which is annoying.
 There's also random popping and hissing present when using the buds, which may be limited to our unit.
 While these sounds aren't as prominent as when we first tested them, we don't know what's caused this change.
 However, if you've encountered this with your unit, please let us know in the forums, and we'll update our review.

 Sound